A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Generalizing ACGM

-Nesterov's FGM and AMGS adhere to the design pattern outlined in Algorithm~\ref{labelaan} (early variant discussed in \cite{refaah}).
-This pattern will form the scaffolding of our generalized ACGM.

-Algorithm~\ref{labelaan} takes as input the starting point $\vec{x}_0$, function $\psi_0$ and, if the Lipschitz constant is not known in advance, an initial LCE $L_0 > 0$.
-As we shall see later on, $\psi_0$ is the initial estimate function within the generalized augmented sequence framework (Subsection~\ref{labelaba}).
-The pattern in Algorithm~\ref{labelaan} fits within the family of majorization-minimization algorithms.
-In \cmdaam{labelaan}{labelaar}, the main iterate is given by the minimum of $u_{k + 1}(\vec{x})$, a \emph{local} upper bound on the objective.
-This upper bound is uniquely determined by an auxiliary point $\vec{y}_{k + 1}$.
-Alongside the main iterate, the algorithm maintains an estimate function $\psi_{k + 1}$, obtained from the previous one by adding a \emph{global} lower bound $w_{k + 1}(\vec{x})$ weighted by $a_{k + 1}$ (\cmdaam{labelaan}{labelaas}).
-The current LCE $L_{k + 1}$, weight $a_{k + 1}$, and auxiliary point $\vec{y}_{k + 1}$ are computed using algorithm specific methods $\mathcal{S}$, $\mathcal{F}_a$, and $\mathcal{F}_y$, respectively (lines \ref{labelaao}, \ref{labelaap}, and \ref{labelaaq} of Algorithm~\ref{labelaan}).
-These methods take as parameters the state of the algorithm, given by current values of the main iterate, LCE, weight, and estimate function.
+In our previous formulation of the augmented estimate sequence framework and subsequent derivation of the Accelerated Composite Gradient Method (ACGM) in~\cite{refaaz}, we have chosen to accommodate infeasible start by default.
+In the sequel, we argue why this assumption was necessary and provide a generalized framework, wherein this assumption is only a particular case.

-\subsection{FGM Estimate Sequence}
+\subsection{FGM estimate sequence}

-When the objective function is strongly convex, many first-order schemes, including the non-accelerated fixed-point methods, guarantee linear convergence of iterates to the optimal point.
-When the problem is non-strongly convex, the optimization landscape may contain a high-dimensional subspace of very low curvature in the vicinity of the set of optimal points.
-In this case, the convergence of iterates remains a difficult open problem~\cite{refaaf}.
-For instance, Nesterov has provided in \cite{refaao} an ill-conditioned quadratic problem where the convergence of iterates to an optimal point is intractable for all first-order schemes of a certain structure.
+We begin the generalization of the estimate sequence by noting that a rate of convergence can only be obtained on function values and not iterates.
+It may be argued that, when the objective function is strongly convex, many first-order schemes, including the non-accelerated fixed-point methods, guarantee the linear convergence of the iterates to the optimal point.
+However, when the problem is non-strongly convex, the optimization landscape may contain a high-dimensional subspace of very low curvature in the vicinity of the set of optimal points.
+In this case, a convergence rate of iterates remains a difficult open problem~\cite{refabb}.
+For instance, Nesterov has provided in \cite{refaae} an ill-conditioned quadratic problem where a convergence rate for iterates cannot be formulated for all first-order schemes of a certain structure.

 Hence, we choose to measure convergence using the image space distance (ISD), which is the distance between the objective values at iterates and the optimal value.
 The decrease rate of an upper bound on the ISD gives the convergence guarantee (provable convergence rate).
-The estimate sequence framework follows naturally from the formulation of such guarantees.
-Specifically, we interpret the image space distance upper bound (ISDUB), provided by Nesterov for FGM in~\cite{refaao}, as
+The generalization of the estimate sequence framework follows naturally from the formulation of such guarantees.
+Specifically, we interpret the image space distance upper bound (ISDUB), provided by Nesterov for FGM in~\cite{refaae}, for all $k \geq 0$ as